 The Vermont Game Commissioner may grant a one-time, one-year deferment to successful moose applicants for reasons of personal or family illness, temporary disability, or military deployment.

 You must report your moose within 48 hours of harvest.
-Check stations will only be available during the regular season.
+If reporting a moose October 1st or 2nd, or during the regular season, you must report it to the Vermont Fish & Wildlife Department biological check station.
+If reporting a moose October 3-7, you must call 802-424-6552 to arrange for a biologist to meet you.
 To report a moose after the regular season is closed, you must arrange for a biologist to meet you.
-If you harvest a moose during the archery season, you must report it to Northern Wildlife Taxidermy.
-A list of check stations and big game reporting stations can be found on Vermont’s website.
 A registration form will be completed when you report your moose.
 You will be required to mark the exact location of the harvest on a USGS map.

 The permittee must travel in the same vehicle as the moose during transport to the check station.